-Dr. Sara Fletcher & Team1-hour radius of Winston-Salem & Greensboro, NC
+Dr. Sara Fletcher & Dr. Antonio Gonzalez25 mile radius of Greensboro, NC

 - Scheduled appointments are BEST to ensure availability but we can handle emergency mobile vet care as well at times.